tedeh/jayson/README.md

 * A child_process is spawned immediately
 * To specify options (such as a reviver and a replacer) for the forked server, `module.exports` an instance of `jayson.Server` instead of exporting plain methods.
-* Listen for `uncaughtException` if you want the fork to keep running indefinitely

 ### Contributing